aaps/MCmotions/README.md

 1
-find out what entity velocity means to mobs so better movements. good rotation of entitys, instead of the muck we have now ! get chunk data recorded in the right format
+find out what entity velocity means to mobs so better movements. good rotation of entitys, instead of the muck we have now !
+The ability to import the map/chunks

 2
-The ability to import the map/chunks import blockchanges (after map import is done)
+import blockchanges (after map import is done) make recording alwais on when connecting. (filesize is gonna be big) the status message, should display current filesize

 3
-recording the details, animations of blocks, particles, lightning, rain, etc recording of packets that are going to the server so the proxy connecting player is also recorded !
+recording the details, animations of blocks, particles, lightning, rain, etc recording of packets that are going to the server so the proxy connecting player is also recorded ! the ability to survive transports to other servers add the posibility to make takes, everything will still get recorder, but nog you can specifie what takes you want in the exported json

 #WARNING
 This is a work in progress and without determination or the willingness to code/debug. this code will only fustrate you !